Red Sox vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- The Red Sox have been underdogs five times over their past 10 games and lost every one of those contests.
+- In six games as the underdog over the last 10 matchups, the Red Sox have posted a mark of 1-5.

-- In their last 10 games with an over/under, the Red Sox and their opponents have combined to eclipse the total five times.
+- In their last 10 matchups with a total posted by oddsmakers, the Red Sox and their foes are 4-6-0 when it comes to hitting the over.

-- The Red Sox are 1-4-0 against the runline over their past 10 matchups (five of those games had a runline set by oddsmakers).
+- The Red Sox are 1-3-0 against the runline over their past 10 contests (four of those matchups had a spread listed by bookmakers).

 Red Sox Betting Records & Stats